Codes for Correcting Localized Deletions: Main Results

 \section{Main Results}

-In this section, we state our two main results in this paper.
+In this section, we state our two main results in this paper and compare them to the most recent works on other deletion models.
 Theorem~\ref{thm:1} and Theorem~\ref{thm:2} cover the case of deletions that are localized in a single window ($z=1$), with $w=o(\log k)$ and $w=\Omega(\log k)$, respectively.
 We discuss the generalization of these theorems to $z>1$ windows in Section~\ref{sec:7}. \begin{theorem}[Single window with $w=o(\log k)$] Guess \&~Check (GC) codes can correct in polynomial time $\delta\leq w$ deletions that are localized within a single window of size at most $w$ bits, where \mbox{$w=o(\log k)$}.
-The code has the following properties: \begin{enumerate}[leftmargin=*] \item Redundancy: $n-k = (c+1)\log k+1$ bits, \item Encoding complexity is $\mathcal{O}(k \log k)$, and decoding complexity is $\mathcal{O}\left(k^2 \right)$, \item Probability of decoding failure: $Pr(F)\leq k^{-(c-4)}/\log k, $ \end{enumerate} where $c$ is a constant. \end{theorem}
+The code has the following properties: \begin{enumerate}[leftmargin=*] \item Redundancy: $n-k = (c+1)\log k+1$ bits, \item Encoding complexity is $\mathcal{O}(k \log k)$, and decoding complexity is $\mathcal{O}\left(k^2 \right)$, \item Probability of decoding failure: $Pr(F)\leq k^{-(c-4)}/\log k, $ \end{enumerate} where $c$ is a code parameter that represents the number of parity symbols. \end{theorem}